Omega Ophthalmics is an eye implant platform with the power of continuous AR

 Google and other tech companies have come up with glasses and contact lenses for the purposes of AR, but Omega Ophthalmics is taking a much more invasive approach by using surgically implanted lenses to create a space for augmented reality inside the eye.

 It sounds wild, but lens implants aren’t a new thing.
-Implanted lenses are commonly used as a solve for cataracts and other degenerative diseases mostly affecting senior citizens and about 3.6 million patients in the U.S. get some sort of procedure for the disease every year.
+Implanted lenses are commonly used as a solve for cataracts and other degenerative diseases mostly affecting senior citizens; about 3.6 million patients in the U.S. get some sort of procedure for the disease every year.

 Cataract surgery involves removal of the cloudy lens and replacing it with a thin artificial type of lens.
-Co-founder and board certified ophthalmologist Gary Wortz saw an opportunity here to offer not just a lens but a platform to these patients that other manufacturers could add different interactive sensors, drug delivery devices and inclusion of AR/VR integration to.
+Co-founder and board-certified ophthalmologist Gary Wortz saw an opportunity here to offer not just a lens but a platform to which other manufacturers could add different interactive sensors, drug delivery devices and the inclusion of AR/VR integration.

 “We’re creating the glove,” Wortz says, comparing it to what Elon Musk wants to do with neural lace inside the brain.
 “Inside of the eye we are creating this biologically inert space that is going to stay open for business for whoever wants to develop an implant that will sort of fit hand-in-glove.”